Returning to Rutgers

 Readmission Procedure (through School/Program)

 - Certification of Funds Form and proof of financial support—please refer to the Certification of Funds for funding requirement.
 (Financial support can be in any combination of assistantship, fellowship, personal funds or sponsor funds.
-Funding documents cannot be more than three months old)
+Funding documents cannot be more than six months old)

 - Confirmation that you have been readmitted by your school or program (i.e. reenrollment letter, approved application for readmission, etc.)